dagda1/blog/source/_posts/2014-03-01-es6-generators.markdown

 });
 {% endcodeblock %}

-What a mess!
+It is worth noting that there is absolutely nothing wrong with callbacks and they are in fact the currency of asynchronous programming and the newer asynchronous abstractions like promises still make heavy use of them and indeed would be impossible without them.
+What is wrong with the above code is that it quickly becomes tightly couple as you pass success callback and failure errorBack callbacks to each asynch call.

 Promises are probably the most commonly used alternative to callback hell and below is a refactoring of the above:
 {% codeblock %}
 // FINISH THIS
 {% endcodeblock %}

+A promise represents the eventual outcome of an asynchronous or synchronous operation.
 A promise is also referred to as a **thenable**, which is really just an object or a function that defines a **then** meethod.
 A promise is either fulfilled in the good case or rejected in the not so good case.
 A promise will execute a success callback or an error callback on completion of the asynchronous or even synchronous work.
-Promises are a nice next step but the code is still quite removed from our orignal example of what we want to achieve.
+Promises are possibly the most popular alternative to the humble callback that you will find in production code.
+The solution I am going to show with es6 generators still makes use of promises to achieve the asynchronous results.

-So if promises are where we are, es6 generators appears to be where we are headed.
-I've just spent the morning playing about with the new generators feature of es6 and was able to come up with the code sample below which looks a lot more synchronous:
+So if promises are where we are then es6 generators appears to be where we are headed.
+I've just spent the morning playing about with the new generators feature of es6 and I was able to come up with the code sample below which looks a whole lot more synchronous:
 {% codeblock %}
 BulkLoader.prototype.load = function() {
   var self = this;